Which One Is A Better Buy Between Cardinal, McKesson And Amerisource?

 Valuation

-All three companies are discounted based on a cashflow model.
+All three companies are discounted based on a cash flow model.
 Simply Wall St. estimates that the discount ranges from 35% for ABC (left), to 30% for MCK (middle) and 26% for CAH (right).

 Based on our own valuation model, we estimate the fair price of the three companies as follows: